 Step Three – Shortlist and site visit

-Let your client shortlist their top 3 or 4 venues to go and site visit but remember that you’re there to guide them.
-If there’s a particular venue that you feel works perfectly which they haven’t picked, remember you’re there to advise your clients so don’t be afraid to voice your opinion.
+Let your client shortlist their top 3 or 4 venues to go and site visit, but remember that you’re there to guide them.
+If there’s a particular venue that you feel works perfectly that they haven’t picked, remember you’re there to advise your clients, so don’t be afraid to voice your opinion.
 A good event planner should have a trusted relationship with their client.
-Also remember on site visits that you’re there to add value so ask those questions to the venues that your client wouldn’t think of!
+Also, remember on site visits that you’re there to add value so ask those questions to the venues that your client wouldn’t think of!

 Step Four – Constant Communication

 COMMUNICATE – with everyone!
 Your team, the venue, your suppliers, and your client.